 The safest road, mountain bike and urban helmets as rated by Virginia Tech

-Virginia Tech rates 138 cycling helmets for safety, with the top helmets all featuring MIPS
+Virginia Tech has rated 228 cycling helmets for safety, with the top helmets all featuring MIPS

 Specialized

-As well as straight-on impacts, Virginia Tech's tests include assessment of oblique impacts, as well as points of impact on the side of the helmet.
+As well as straight-on impacts, Virginia Tech's tests include an assessment of oblique impacts and points of impact on the side of the helmet.

 Virginia Tech assigns a score to each helmet based on its tests, with a lower score being better.
 It also gives each helmet a star rating out of five.

-The full list of the 228 helmets tested is here and can be filtered by the style of helmet and whether helmets are certified for use in other sports such as snow sports or skateboarding, as well as for cycling.
+The full list of the 228 helmets tested can be filtered by the style of helmet and whether helmets are certified for use in other sports such as snow sports or skateboarding, as well as for cycling.

 Read our pick of the best mountain bike helmets we’ve reviewed.